-The Board has determined that each committee shall be composed entirely of independent directors.
+The Board had previously determined that each committee shall be composed entirely of independent directors.
 In 2018, the CGC assessed the policy in light of an outside director being nominated by MCI who is not independent of the CEO.
 The Committee concluded that the lack of independence of a director who is otherwise not a member of management should not prevent the director from serving on committees other than the AC, HRCC or CGC.
 In addition, all members of the AC shall be financially literate within the meaning of applicable securities laws.

 Members of the committees hold office at the pleasure of the Board.
-Each year after receipt of recommendations from the CGC, the Board appoints the members of the committees, fills vacancies as necessary and generally appoints the chair of each committee.
+Each year after receipt of recommendations from the CGC, the Board appoints the members of the committees, fills vacancies as necessary and appoints a chair of each committee.
+The CGC seeks to staff committees in order to optimize the effectiveness of the committees and balance the work load of the directors.
+The appointments are intended to make the best use of individual directors' skills and experience and seek to maintain some level of continuity.
+New members and chairs of the committees receive orientation to the work of the committee as required.